cmosqueda/skrappr/README.md

 5. Go back to the terminal where you accessed frontend.
 Run the vite server by entering `npm run dev`.
 6. Go back to the terminal where you accessed backend.
 Run the express server by entering `npm run dev`.
 7. App is now running.
-Access the frontend server in your browser.
+Access the frontend server's URL (provided by vite) in your browser to open the web interface.